OpenBanking-Brasil/mock-api/README.md

 - 1 - [Container Docker local](#option-1---getting-started-to-run-on-local-machine) or;
 - 2 - [Container Docker via PWD-Play with Docker](#option-2---getting-started-to-run-in-the-cloud-using-pwd---play-with-docker)*.

-*PWD is a Docker playground which allows users to run Docker commands in a matter of seconds.
 PWD é uma solução de sandbox do Docker que possibilita a execução de containers para fins de testes em segundos.